Svalbard and Norway

 Svalbard is part of the Kingdom of Norway, but not all laws that apply on the Norwegian mainland apply for Svalbard.
 For example, Svalbard is not part of the Schengen co-operation or the EEA Agreement, and there is a requirement that you must be able to support yourself if you are living on, or travelling to, Svalbard.
 However, the Nordic Convention on Social Security does apply on the archipelago in the north, but you should note that regulations may differ from those that apply on mainland Norway.

 The Norwegian Immigration Act does not apply on Svalbard, but Svalbard has a particular status in international law through the Svalbard Treaty.
 This means that citizens of all countries that are signatories to the treaty have the same right of access to and residence on Svalbard.
-As Svalbard is not part of the Schengen co-operation, foreigners need neither a visa nor a work or residence permit to stay on Svalbard.
+Svalbard is not part of the Schengen co-operation, and foreigners need neither a visa nor a work or residence permit to stay on Svalbard.
 However, a visa for the Schengen area is required when travelling via the Norwegian mainland.

 People planning to live on Svalbard must register in the archipelago’s Population Register within 8 days of arrival.
-You should visit the tax office and notify residence if:
+You should visit the tax office and report if:

 You are moving to Svalbard and will be there for at least 6 months

 You are moving within Svalbard and your period of residence will be/has been at least 6 months

 If you are registered as a resident on Svalbard, you have certain rights regarding hunting and fishing, firearms, alcohol cards, and health services.
 Even if you are registered as a resident on Svalbard, you are not regarded as a resident of Norway, so it is important to check with your home country about your rights and obligations when you live on Svalbard.

 If you are planning to live temporarily, or move to Svalbard, you should find out about the regulations that apply there.